ComputeCanada/2017-11-15-ualberta/spreadsheet_lessons/index.md

 ### Thanks ###

-These lessons were updated based on the Data Carpentry spreadsheet lessons used by HASTAC in 2015.
-Contributors included: Christie Bahlai, Aleksandra Pawlik, Tracy Teal, Jennifer Bryan, Alexander Duryee, Jeffrey Hollister, Daisie Huang, Owen Jones, Clare Sloggett, Harriet Dashnow and Ben Marwick
+These lessons were updated based on the Data Carpentry spreadsheet lessons used by Alicia Cappello in July 2017 which was an update from HASTAC in 2015.
+Contributors included: Christie Bahlai, Aleksandra Pawlik, Tracy Teal, Jennifer Bryan, Alexander Duryee, Jeffrey Hollister, Daisie Huang, Owen Jones, Clare Sloggett, Harriet Dashnow and Ben Marwick.